revolution-messaging/mobilize-php/README.md

 ##Mobilize API Wrapper

 This wrapper allows for the manipulation of objects in the Mobilize platform directly, and requires authentication credentials for the platform in order to function.
-Contact info@revolutionmessaging.com to inquire about messaging plans.
+Contact info@revolutionmessaging.com to inquire about messaging plans and to obtain credentials.

 ###General use
 Every type of object in the Mobilize platform is represented by a separate class, and instances of these classes may all be handled independantly.
 Objects may be instantiated in any of three ways: